nuts-foundation/nuts-node/docs/README.md

 # Nuts Node Documentation

-Documentation gets compiled with a mixture of tooling.
+Documentation gets compiled with a mixture of tooling into the `_build` directory.

 ```shell
 docker build -t nutsfoundation/nuts-node-docs .